equinor/dataorc/CONTRIBUTING.md

 3. **Version conflicts**: Check that your Python environment matches the requirements
 4. **Virtual environment**: Ensure you're in the correct virtual environment

-The local preview gives you the exact same experience as the deployed Read the Docs site!